hillwithsmallfields/Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

-This is the source code for the default firmware for the Keyboardio Model 01, as shipped from the factory.
+This is the source code for the my version of the firmware for the Keyboardio Model 01.

+Compared with the factory version, it enables some features aimed at reducing or eliminating chording.

 If you don't intend to customize your keyboard's firmware, you may want to consider using [Chrysalis](https://github.com/keyboardio/Chrysalis), our graphical configuration tool instead.